dasung/dasung/README.md

 - The "Electronic Arts" behind game engines & generative creativity
 - Edge AI where C++’s power meets in latency critical applications (ONNX, Rust, embedded optimization)

 🤝 Deeply passionate about C++ & AI’s intersection.
-Let’s connect for projects or research at the edge of performance and intelligence!
+Let’s connect for projects or research at the edge of performance!

 ## 📊 My Stats